Top 10 Things To Do In Hawaii

 See how to spend 5 days or less on the Big Island with this Big Island travel guide.

-8. Snorkeling and Scuba Diving
+8. Snorkel and Scuba Dive

 From starting your morning with the tropical fish of the Molokini Crater in Maui to a nighttime encounter with giant manta rays on the Big Island, there’s no shortage of opportunities for snorkeling and diving off the shores and reefs of Hawaii’s islands.
 In the absence of a protective coral reef (with Molokai the exception), the snorkeling in Hawaii is not as exceptional as it is on some South Pacific Islands, but visitors should nonetheless always have their mask and snorkel at hand when exploring Hawaii’s coastline.
 And where exactly is the best snorkeling spot in Hawaii?
 Though a topic up for debate, I claim it’s off the Captain Cook Monument in Kealakekua Bay on the Big Island!

-7. Driving the Scenic Road to Hana
+7. Drive the Scenic Road to Hana

-One of the most famous scenic drives in the U.S, the Hana Highway snakes its way along East Maui’s north shore cliffs and connects the island’s most remote settlements with “civilization”.
+One of the most famous scenic drives in the U.S., the Hana Highway snakes its way along East Maui’s north shore cliffs and connects the island’s most remote settlements with “civilization”.
 The scenic highway is part of a 16th-century trail that encircled Maui, but when the road was paved for cars, tourists began exploring this otherwise inaccessible part of “The Valley Isle”.
 And why?
 The 44-mile (70 km) journey is beautifully slow going, crossing 54 one-lane bridges and nearly as many waterfalls.
 En route, you can hike through a forest of giant bamboo trees to Waimoku Falls, visit the Red Sand Beach in Hana or the Waianapanapa Black Sand Beach, get a close view of roadside waterfalls, and go for a dip in secluded natural pools nestled inside the lush interior.

 Kaihalulu Red Sand Beach - road to Hana - Maui Hawaii